-Otherwise, you should definitely hold on to your current Elite 65t.
-They're still a really good pair of truly wireless earbuds, even in 2020.
+Otherwise, hold on to your Elite 65t if you're happy with them.
+They're still a really good pair of true wireless earbuds, even in 2020.

-If you don't care for ANC or wireless charging, the Elite 75t are easily the best true wireless earbuds around.
-They feature exceptional sound, comfort, and battery life, all for a reasonable price.
+Despite lacking ANC and wireless charging, the Elite 75t are the best true wireless earbuds for a number of reasons.

 You don't always need the latest and greatest

-The Jabra Elite 65t are still a solid choice, despite the Elite 75t being out.
-They still sound great, have decent battery life, and are super comfy.
+The Jabra Elite 65t stick around because they're still a solid choice, despite the Elite 75t being out.

 We may earn a commission for purchases using our links.
 Learn more.